RedHatQE/carbon/docs/users/definitions/provision.rst

 parameter is intended for.
 All scenario descriptor files written prior to 1.2.0 using role will still be honored but it is considered deprecated and it is recommended to update all scenarios to use the new parameter.

+As of 1.4.0 role/groups is not a requirement for all asset types.
+This should only be specified for host assets like VMs or Baremetal Systems that have an ip and will be acted on later on during Orchestrate or Execute.
+Assets like networks, storage, security key, etc. do not and should not be assigned a role/groups to avoid polluting the Ansible inventory file with empty groups.

 You can associate a number of roles or groups to a host in a couple of different ways.
 First is to define your roles in a comma separated string